… in a time in which money wins more and more in influence;

-I wish to put out a hand – or rather two hands arms legs and feet – they shall support my personal investment in our dance of Contact Improvisation.
+I wish to put out a hand – or rather two hands arms legs and feet – they shall support my personal investment in our dance of Contact Improvisation and Physical Theatre.
 I want to offer part of my teaching for free!
 The workshop entitled “GRATIS but NOT VALUELESS” shall prove the fact that “free of charge” does not mean – as I was told repeatedly – cheap.
 On the contrary: It sets an example how people can actually initiate a change in estimation of values.

 One can offer his love for the arts, for Dance, for teaching to the others and share his experience and knowledge “for free” to the ones who are passing through hard times and years.